 Difference Between Above the line vs Below the line

 Above the line or ATL consists of activities (advertising) that are not targeted at a specific customer and covers a wider territory.
 The main focus behind adopting ATL activity is to make the people aware of the product.
 In this case, the people buying the product weighs less compared to the awareness raised.
+Below the Line or BTL advertising consists of activities that create a real emotional connection with the targeted customer.
+In this case, it is imperative to convert the target segment into a buyer as opposed to building a brand.
+Sometimes these activities are also called direct marketing activities.

-Different ways in which companies use ATL:
+Different ways in which companies use ATL

 As per a statistic, there were around 197 million TV-owning households in India as of 2018.
 This clearly exhibits the power of advertising the product through this channel.
 The impact of advertising via TV is huge.
 It has a reach right from the local to the national level.
 Sometimes it may also reach up to the international level.
-Also advertising via TV has an added advantage of a video that gives the users a real life like experience.
+Also advertising via TV has an added advantage of a video that gives the users a real life-like experience.

 Forgetting is a human instinct.
-Hence in order to leave a long lasting image in the minds of the customers, it is imperative to expose people to the product several times.
+Hence in order to leave a long-lasting image in the minds of the customers, it is imperative to expose people to the product several times.
 But since the mediums such as TV are very expensive hence Radios come to the rescue here.
 Also, the reachability of the radio ranges from the local level to the national level.

 - Printing (Newspapers and Magazines)